RonasIT/ronasit-figma-export/README.md

   # or with options:
   node figma-export.js images -o ./output -f FrameName --list
   ```
-  Saves images from exportable nodes.
+  Saves images from all exportable nodes.
+If specific frame name is passed as `--frame` parameter, exportable images will be saved from this frame only.

 - **Run all exports:**
   ```bash